-File Form 8857 at the address shown in the instructions for Form 8857.
+File Form 8857 at the address or send it to the fax number shown in the Instructions for Form 8857.
 Do not file it with the employee assigned to examine your return.

 What if the IRS has given me notice that it will levy my account for the tax liability and I decide to request relief?